 The Economies of Speed: Learn in the right way

-A lengthy CV combined with a “pass or fail” learning model may argue strongly with achieving Economies of Speed.
+A long CV combined with a “pass or fail” learning model may contradict strongly with achieving the Economies of Speed.

 It would be good to harness the know-how of the whole organization with the help of flock intelligence and direction to speed up learning.
 By flock direction, I mean a group that reflects from its colleagues as a matter of routine.
 Self-direction is, in fact, a rather non-descriptive term because soloing is ill-suited to business.
 Winning is a team sport.

 By flock intelligence, I mean systems and models in which all the know-how of the staff is available to any person in the company on an “as-a-service” basis.
 Flock-intelligent models are undergoing a major transformation, and for instance, the continuous machine-learning modeling of the staff skills and placing this data behind a search box is the latest trend.